How do I know if my child/spouse has ADHD?

 How do you treat ADHD?

 Treatment for ADHD depends on how the individual is being affected.
 If functional in school or at work, and self esteem is not being sacrificed, no medication may be needed.
 If problems at work or school are what brings the diagnosis to light, medication may be necessary if change is to happen.
 Research tells us the best treatment for ADHD includes medication, and usually stimulant medication.
-While therapy can help with comfort, expectations, relationships, and lifestyle, only medication will alleviate the “disquiet” of the mind.
-Stimulant medication may be the only thing standing between your child and success in school, or yourself and success at work.
+Poor sleep can cause children or adults to appear ADHD.
+Sleep and an improved diet are a part of my approach to treatment.
+Therapy may help with comfort, expectations, relationships, and lifestyle, and may solve what appeared to be ADHD.
+If sleep and diet are good, it may be that medication is needed to alleviate the “disquiet” of the mind.
+Improved sleep, a healthy diet and/or stimulant medication may be the things standing between your child and success in school, or yourself and success at work.
 When managed appropriately, ADHD can be much more of a blessing than a curse.